joshghent/rescue-box/README.md

 ### Project setup

 1. Fork this repo
-2. Edit the [environment variable](https://github.com/joshghent/rescue-box/blob/master/.github/workflows/schedule.yml#L13-L15) in `.github/workflows/schedule.yml`:
+2. Create a new blank gist and grab the end part of the URL

    - **GIST_ID:** The ID portion from your gist url: `https://gist.github.com/joshghent/`**`2d5f82ddf12683b47fc27f987a561d03`**.